-Can I carry out new research as part of the fellowship?
-6 Does my work plan need to include all of those activities listed on page 1 of the 7 specification?The specification states that the fellowship should be based on PhD work.
-Does thi • • • • • • • • • • • • • • • • • • • • work based on current postdoctoral research ineligible?
-Can we use funding to visit international academic organisations or other research organisations?
-Mentors Why do I need a mentor?
-Does my mentor need to be from the same RO and pathway as me?
-Can I have more than one mentor?
-How can I identify a mentor?
-Can the mentor be my PhD supervisor?
-If I choose to have two mentors, how do I present this in the proposal?
-Can I include costs to cover the mentor's time?
-Attachments For the Head of Department statement, does it need to be the Head of Department/School / Faculty, or can it be the Head of discipline area?
+Can I undertake my fellowship remotely?
+6 Can I carry out new research as part of the fellowship?
+Does my work plan need to include all of those activities listed on page 1 of the specification?
+7 Can I be paid for additional teaching time during the fellowship?
+7 The specification states that the fellowship should be based on PhD work.
+Does this mork based on current postdoctoral research ineligible? ake Can we use funding to visit international academic organisations or other research organisations?
+7 Mentors 7 Why do I need a mentor?
+7 Does my mentor need to be from the same RO and subject area as me?
+7 Can I have more than one mentor?
+8 How can I identify a mentor?
+8 Can the mentor be my PhD supervisor?
+8 If I choose to have two mentors, how do I present this in the proposal?
+8 Can I include costs to cover the mentor's time?
+8 Attachments 8 For the Head of Department statement, does it need to be the Head of Department/School / Faculty, or can it be the Head of discipline area?
 8 Can you explain the 'list of publications' attachment?
-The guidance suggests this sho a bibliography but as this is not a research proposal, where do you envisage applica referring to literature?
-Is the 'referee statement' referring to the mentor?
-The call does not clearly mention the pathways to impact, could you explain how I cover this area?
-Assessment process What happens to my proposal once I have submitted it?
-Why do I have to submit an application through Je-S if the DTP has offered me an a man de la companya de Does that mean that there's a further layer of assessment?
-What happens if my costs exceed the £10K maximum or my attachments exceed the page limit?
+The guidance suggests this should a bibliography but as this is not a research proposal, where do you envisage applicants referring to literature?
+8 Is the 'referee statement' referring to the mentor?
+8 The call does not clearly mention the pathways to impact, could you explain how I sho cover this area? uld Assessment process 9 What happens to my proposal once I have submitted it?
+9 Why do I have to submit an application to ESRC if the DTP has offered me an award?.
+9 Does that mean that there's a further layer of assessment?
+9 What happens if my costs exceed the £10K maximum or my attachments exceed the page limit?
+9